 You will eventually need to pick up stitches from waste yarn or stitch holder if you have previously been instructed to place your stitches on a stitch holder or waste yarn.
 Generaly stitches are returned to needles, or picked up, prior to the next instruction.
 Below are several scenarios for picking up stitches from waste yarn or a stitch holder.
 Waste yarn is my personal preference, so it is what I expect to encounter.
 You may have put your stitches on a stitch holder, in which case you should substitute stitch holder for waste yarn.

-Pick Up Stitches from Waste Yarn
+Pull up / Pick Up Stitches from Waste Yarn

 This may also be stated as return stitches on stitch holder or waste yarn to needles.
 Working from right to left, put the needle into stitches purl wise.
 If working in the opposite direction, the needle goes into stitches knit wise.